-The Fund's activities expose it to a variety of financial risks: market risk (including price risk and interest rate risk), credit risk and liquidity risk.
+The Fund's activities expose it to a variety of financial risks: market risk (interest rate risk), credit risk and liquidity risk.

 The Fund's overall risk management programme focuses on ensuring compliance with the Fund's Trust Deed and seeks to maximize the returns derived for the level of risk to which the Fund is exposed.
 Financial risk management is carried out by the Management Company.